Cornelius-ngatia/Group-5-Phase-2-project/README.md

   Source: IMDb
   Description: Contains movie_basics and movie_ratings tables for film genres, runtimes, and IMDb ratings.

   ## Objectives
 1. *Determine Market Viability*
    - Assess which types of films resonate most with audiences and what factors contribute to commercial success.**
 2. *Guide Strategic Decision-Making*
    - Provide recommendations on which genres, styles, or storytelling approaches the new company should pursue.**
 3. *Assess Optimal Runtime*
-   -  *To determine the optimal range of movie runtime that is most often associated with high box office success and use it to give insights on the length of an ideal movie.*
+   - *To determine the optimal range of movie runtime that is most often associated with high box office success and use it to give insights on the length of an ideal movie.

+## Data cleaning & data understanding:
+  - Looking for null values from our data sets.
+  - filling in null values.
+  - Merging of data sets our csv files and database.

+## Data visualization:
-   -
+- a data visualization showing:

 ## Tools & Libraries
 - Python (pandas, matplotlib, seaborn, sqlite3)
 - Jupyter Notebook for EDA and visualization